-- SWB does not accept remuneration or payment of any kind other than for previously established expense reimbursements per the project engagement agreement.
+- SWB does not accept remuneration or payment of any kind.
 SWB volunteers must refuse any offers of recompense for their work on a project.
-If there is any uncertainty about remuneration, please contact the SWB Business Consultant.
+If there is any uncertainty about remuneration, please contact the project PCM.

 - Any analyses that SWB volunteers perform should be done without profit as a motive.

 - SWB volunteers and clients should communicate clearly about the possibility of publication involving the results of an SWB project.
-Specifically, SWB volunteers must have written permission from the client to publish analysis results.
-Similarly, clients must obtain written approval of each SWB volunteer prior to publishing their names in a publication.
+SWB volunteers must have written permission from the client for volunteers to publish analysis results.

-The primary objectives of this data security policy are to:
+The primary objectives of data security at SWB are to: